Tiago Bernardino

 Presented at: Banco de Portugal, IIES, Nova SBE, ISEG, the FED Board, ECB, Universidade do Minho, Universidade do Porto, GEE/GPEARI, the Portuguese Tax Authority, the 17th PEJ Annual Meeting, the 12th LuBraMacro Meeting, SUDSWEC 2024, the 8th Swedish Conference in Economics, and the 3rd "Portuguese Around the World: Central Banking Edition" Conference

-Media Coverage: Visão, ECO, Jornal de Negócios, Observador, Público, RTP, SIC (all in Portuguese).
+Media Coverage: Visão, ECO, Jornal de Negócios, Observador, Público, RTP, SIC, SVT, and Sveriges Radio

 Summary: Banco de Portugal's Economics in a Picture, SUERF Policy Brief, Twitter thread

-Presented at: Nova SBE, U. Pompeu Fabra, Stockholm University, 15th PEJ meeting, 18th International Conference on Pension, Insurance and Saving, the 60th Public Choice Society meetings, the Lisbon Migration Economics Workshop, and the NBER Fertility and Declining Population Growth in High-Income Countries Conference
+Presented at: Nova SBE, U. Pompeu Fabra, Stockholm University, 15th PEJ meeting, 18th International Conference on Pension, Insurance and Saving, the 60th Public Choice Society meetings, the Lisbon Migration Economics Workshop, and the NBER Fertility and Declining Population Growth in High-Income Countries Conference; BSE Summer Forum - Workshop on Population Growth and Inequality over the Long Run; GEE/GPEARI

 Monetary Policy and Household Portfolio Composition